Skip to Content

 Like human beings using any other transportation mode, people on bikes have the potential to behave responsibly or recklessly.
 And I agree that, besides staying alive and not hurting anyone else, a great reason to be careful and courteous while riding a bicycle is to help other road users view cycling in a positive light.
 That can help create a "virtuous cycle" of good behavior on our streets.

-But let's remember that there's exponentially more potential to do harm when you're piloting a two-ton vehicle with poor sight lines at 30 mph or more, than a 20-pound bike with 180-degree vision at half or a third of that speed.
-That helps explain that while drivers struck and killed 31 pedestrians and five bike riders on Chicago streets in 2023, I've seen no evidence that a person biking has fatally struck a pedestrian in our city, ever.
+But let's remember that there's exponentially more chance of doing harm when you're piloting a two-ton vehicle with poor sight lines at 30 mph or more, than a 20-pound bike with nearly 180-degree vision at a fraction that speed.
+That helps explain why, while drivers struck and killed 31 pedestrians and five bike riders on Chicago streets in 2023, I've seen no evidence that a person biking has fatally struck a pedestrian in our city, ever.

 The city shares a role as well.
 When the city installs bike lanes, it needs to take other measures to keep traffic moving and not accept gridlock as there’s been on Belmont Avenue across Avondale, and Logan Boulevard after Ald.
 Daniel La Spata (1st) turned it into a two-lane road.